-with Marianna Kudlyak, May 2020
+Marianna Kudlyak and Erin Wolcott, May 2020

 Using CPS monthly data and high-frequency state-level data from the Federal Worker Adjustment and Retraining Notification Act, we find that the pandemic layoffs in March-April 2020 were predominately temporary.
 This is in contrast to job loss during the most recent recessions when most layoffs were permanent.
 Permanent job loss triggers a protracted re-employment process and is a key factor behind slow recoveries of unemployment.
 We discuss risks of the pandemic layoffs turning into permanent job loss.

 Foreign governments went from owning a tenth of publicly available US Treasury notes and bonds in 1985 to over half in 2008.
 Recently, foreign governments have reduced their positions.
 I find foreign official purchases have depressed medium-term yields, despite conventional wisdom pointing toward the long end of the yield curve.
 To examine effects over the entire yield curve, I embed a structural vector autoregression of macroeconomic variables into an affine term structure model.
 With segments of the yield curve increasingly determined by international financial markets, it may be more difficult for the Federal Reserve to implement its interest rate policy.
-Online appendix.
-Data and code.

 Press Coverage: Bloomberg

-with Jon M. Conrad (Cornell University).
-Land Economics 87.3 (2011): 403-411.
+Erin L. Wolcott and Jon M. Conrad (Cornell University).
+Land Economics 87.3 (2011), pp. 403-411.